EternityX/WindowsProcessManipulation/README.md

-A small class for dealing with Windows processes
+A small *unfinished* class for dealing with Windows processes

 ## TODO
 - IAT/EAT manipulation